top of page

 • Decoy sequences can be thought of as surrogates of false positive hits

-Based on these assumptions, it is possible to estimate the FDR by dividing the number of decoys PSMs by the portion of target PSMs.
+Based on these assumptions, it is possible to estimate the false discovery rate (FDR) by dividing the number of decoys PSMs by the portion of target PSMs.

-This is not the only way one can estimate the FDR, though it is the most common.
+While not the only way to estimate the FDR, this strategy is the most common.

-Figure 1 below provides a schematic explanation of how the PSM workflow when coupled to the TDS, helps estimating the FDR.
+Figure 1 below provides a schematic explanation of how the PSM workflow helps estimating the FDR when coupled to the TDS.

 Figure 1.
 The PSM workflow.
 The search engine extracts theoretical peptides from the target-decoy database and predicts their fragmentation patterns, based on specified protease specificity, mass shifts induced by amino acid modifications, and collisional fragmentation rules.
 I explain the PSM workflow as having three steps.
 Step 1 - Theoretical mass selection.
 Theoretical peptides are chosen for the PSM workflow if their masses match the one calculated for an MS1 spectrum.
 A narrow mass tolerance window (5-10 ppm) is used for this to assure specificity.
 Step 2 - PSM prediction.
 Experimental MS2 spectra are predicted from the selected theoretical peptides.
 Step 3 - The target-decoy competition (TDC).
 PMS from target and decoy MS2 spectra receive a probabilistic score and the one with the highest value is chosen for peptide sequence assignment.
 To estimate the FDR, the number of decoy matches is divided by the proportion of target ones.
 The estimated FDR is used to establish a probability score threshold in the target-decoy competition workflow.
 If for example, a 1% FDR is desired, then the PSM score cutoff will be one that only allows 1% of decoy PSMs.

-It is important to point out that while error rate control is purely a computational procedure, a lot can be done during sample preparation, mass spectrometry data collection, and pre-processing feature extraction, to help minimize the occurrence of spurious PSM errors during data analysis.
+It is important to point out that while error rate control is purely a computational procedure, a lot can be done at the experimental level to help minimize the occurrence of spurious PSM errors during data analysis: sample preparation, mass spectrometry data collection, and pre-processing feature extraction.

 Table 1 below summarizes the many factors that may —alone or in combination— be responsible for an erroneous PSM.

-Shotgun proteomics workflows are littered with erroneous feature detection events during the data analysis process.
+Peptide search engines are prone to erroneous assignments of peptide property features.
 Amongst these, wrong precursor ion charge calculation is responsible for a large amount of erroneous PSMs (false positive identifications).

-It can therefore be said that large datasets, especially those produced from a poorly prepared sample (low quality spectra an unusually high amount of chemical modifications) are something like a chain of chance.
+Large datasets, especially those produced from a poorly prepared sample (low quality spectra an unusually high amount of chemical modifications) accumulate erroneous PSM assignments.

-Figure 2 below depicts the PSM in the context of the abovementioned in this section.
+Figure 2 below depicts the PSM in the context of what was discussed in this section.

 Figure 2.
 The PSM workflow in the context of infrequent random events.